patlov/visualanalytics/docs/report.md

 #### Downloading

-Sensorcommunity is organized in a large folder structure that represents a tree with year, months and day.
-In the lowest layer of the tree structure the accoring sensor measurements for a day are saved.
+Sensorcommunity is organised in a large folder structure that represents a tree with year, months and day.
+In the lowest layer of the tree structure the according sensor measurements for a day are saved.
 There are different types of sensors (e.g. bmp280) for different vectors (e.g. temperature, humidity ..).
-We query a sensor for a day by building the corresponing urls with buildCSVurl. </br>
+We query a sensor for a day by building the corresponding URL with buildCSVurl. </br>

-The user can specifity start_date, end_date in the frontend and we generate a every file url from this input.
+The user can specify start_date, end_date in the frontend and we generate a every file url from this input.
 After creating the links for every sensor, we download them multiprocessed by creating a Pool for every CPU core.
 This allows faster download speeds.

 #### Preprocessing

-In preprocess.py we do a lot of preprocessing before we actually cluter the data.
+In preprocess.py we do a lot of preprocessing before we actually cluster the data.
 Preprocessing consists of following steps:

 * Sort daily dataframe by time
 * use timestamp as index
 * cat dataframes together
 * resample dataframe
-* drop nan values
+* drop NaN values
 * interpolate data to fill small gaps

 #### Geo Clustering

 For every sensor we have a position as latitude and longitude.
-We used the HERE maps reverse geocoder (https://developer.here.com/documentation/geocoder/dev_guide/topics/what-is.html) to tranform this position into a classifiable country information.
-For every position we got the countryname (e.g. AUT for Austria), statename (e.g. Styria) and cityname (e.g. Graz).
+We used the HERE maps reverse geocoder (https://developer.here.com/documentation/geocoder/dev_guide/topics/what-is.html) to transform this position into a classifiable country information.
+For every position we got the country name (e.g. AUT for Austria), state name (e.g. Styria) and city name (e.g. Graz).
 This enabled us to cluster every sensor into the corresponding geographic category.
-By packing every sensor in a large dictonary, we could retrieve sensors for specific regions of the world and implement sophisticated query algorithms for example: “query two sensors for every city in the world”.
-See clutering.py and here.py for more information.
+By packing every sensor in a large dictionary, we could retrieve sensors for specific regions of the world and implement sophisticated query algorithms for example: “query two sensors for every city in the world”.
+See [clutering.py](../clustering.py) and [here.py](../here.py) for more information.

 #### Finding similarities and anomalies